flamelily-bluescsi/bluescsi/picomemall.md

 {% include carousel2.html %}

-The PicoMEM is an 8-bit ISA expansion card based on the Raspberry Pi Pico microcontroller.
+The PicoMEM (version 1) is an 8-bit ISA expansion card based on the Raspberry Pi Pico microcontroller.
 It offers a huge range of features and aims to be an all-in-one solution for ISA-based vintage PCs.
 The card fits all ISA slots fine without a bracket, but you can print a 3D version from [here](https://github.com/FreddyVRetro/ISA-PicoMEM/tree/main/stl){:target="_blank"}.
 We don't supply a 3D printed bracket as it's not very hardy and in our experience breaks easily.
 We are looking into sourcing a metal bracket supplier for future.
 Your PicoMEM comes as default with a Pico W so NE2000 networking can be used straight away.
 Please make sure you test the Wifi functionality VERY close to the wifi router, since the Pico W does not have a wifi antenna.

+###### This is a PicoMEM 1 which we still stock for sale.
+The PicoMEM 2 is [here.](/picomem2)

 * NE2000 Network Support emulation
 * Built-in MicroSD card reader